huggingface/diffusers/README.md

 git clone https://huggingface.co/CompVis/stable-diffusion-v1-4
 ```

-Assuming the folder is stored locally under `./stable-diffusion-v1-4`
+Assuming the folder is stored locally under `./stable-diffusion-v1-4`, you can also run stable diffusion
+without requiring an authentication token:

 ```python
 pipe = StableDiffusionPipeline.from_pretrained("./stable-diffusion-v1-4")